Cross-Sectional Sector Momentum Rotation Strategy

 How We Exit a Position

-Each position leg has two possible fates:
+Each position leg has two possible exit possibilities:

-Fate Description
+Exit Description

 Stop-Loss Position closed early at the daily close on the day the 8% threshold is breached